Living on the Streets: What’s It Really Like?

 Where Do Homeless People Sleep?

 Not all homeless people sleep on the street.
 Remember that there are varying degrees of homelessness.
 Some homeless people move back home with their parents or crash on their friend’s couches.
 Others stay in garages/sheds, backyard tents, and even parking lots.
-They may have homes but they’re still technically homeless.
+They may have a place to stay but they’re still technically homeless.
 When the hospitality wears out, they usually end up on the streets.

 The Dangers of Living on the Streets